agiacalone/jargonfile/README.md

 Versions will peridocally be created when enough changes are adopted to warrant one.

 The Jargon File is a common heritage of the hacker culture.
 Over the years a number of individuals have volunteered considerable time to maintaining the File and been recognized by the net at large as editors of it.
 Editorial responsibilities include: to collate contributions and suggestions from others; to seek out corroborating information; to cross-reference related entries; to keep the file in a consistent format; and to announce and distribute updated versions periodically.
-Current volunteer editors include:

 Although there is no requirement that you do so, it is considered good form to check with an editor before quoting the File in a published work or commercial product.
 We may have additional information that would be helpful to you and can assist you in framing your quote to reflect not only the letter of the File but its spirit as well.